Digital risk refers to all unexpected consequences that result from digital transformation and disrupt the achievement of business objectives.

 The risk of non-compliance has both a financial and cybersecurity impact.
 Non-compliance is linked to poor security efforts, and regulatory fines could range from $14 million to $40 million.

-UpGuard combines a threat intelligence platform with a data leak detection engine to create a digital risk protection solution focused on mitigating the most critical categories of digital risk - cybersecurity and data leaks.
+UpGuard is a threat intelligence solution with a real-time data leak detection and attack surface monitoring engine to create a digital risk protection solution focused on mitigating the most critical categories of digital risk - cybersecurity and data leaks.